Israel shoots down Syrian jet as Assad forces reach Golan

 "It was shot down and it crashed...most likely in the southern part of the Syrian Golan Heights," Israeli military spokesman Lt.-Col. Jonathan Conricus said.
 "We do not have any information so far about the pilots.
 I do not know of any reports of parachutes being spotted, and we do not know if any pilots have been retrieved."

-Syrian state media contracted the Israeli version of events, and reported that a Syrian warplane had been targeted by Israel and hit while conducting raids in Syrian airspace.
+Syrian state media contradicted Israeli version of events, and reported that a Syrian warplane had been targeted by Israel and hit while conducting raids in Syrian airspace.

 "The Israeli enemy confirms its support for the armed terrorist groups and targets one of our warplanes, which was striking their groups in the area of Saida on the edge of the Yarmouk Basin in Syrian airspace," the official news agency SANA quoted a military source as saying.